UPPMAX/HPC-python/docs/prereqs.rst

 ThinLinc
 ########

-- Rackham, Kebnekaise and Bianca offer graphical login.
+- Rackham, Kebnekaise, Bianca, and Cosmos offer graphical login.
 - This gives you a desktop environment, as if you were working on your own computer!
 - Install ThinLinc client
      - https://www.cendio.com/thinlinc/download